Reading Specialist MS

-The Reading Specialist Program at Saint Joseph's University is approved by the Pennsylvania Department of Education (PDE) and aligned with PDE requirements for reading specialists.
-This graduate program offers initial Level 1 certification to candidates who do not have educational backgrounds and do not have Instructional 1 Teaching Licensure, as well as classroom teachers who already hold initial Level 1 certification.
-The program is fully online and tailored for students interested in obtaining a Master's as well as those who wish to get certified as Reading Specialists without a master's degree.
+The MS in Reading Specialist at Saint Joseph's University is approved by the Pennsylvania Department of Education (PDE) and aligned with PDE requirements for reading specialists, including competencies and standards in structured literacy.
+This masters degree offers initial Level 1 certification to candidates who do not have educational backgrounds and do not have Instructional 1 Teaching Licensure, as well as classroom teachers who already hold initial Level 1 certification.
+The program is fully online and tailored for students interested in obtaining a master's degree as well as those who wish to get certified as Reading Specialists without a master's degree.

-3. Candidates will design, implement, and evaluate small-group and individual evidence-based literacy instruction for learners, and collaborate with teachers to implement effective literacy practices.
+Goal 4: Candidates will design, implement, and evaluate small-group and individual evidence-based literacy instruction for learners, including those who experience difficulties with literacy.

-4. Candidates will understand, select, and use valid, reliable, fair, and appropriate assessment tools to inform instruction, evaluate interventions, and guide teachers in their understanding and use of assessment results.
+Goal 5: Candidates will understand, select, and use valid, reliable, fair, and appropriate cognitive and noncognitive assessment tools to inform instruction, evaluate interventions, and guide teachers in their understanding and use of assessment results.

-7. Candidates will complete supervised practicum experiences that include intervention work with students and working with their peers and experienced colleagues.
+Goal 8: Candidates will complete supervised practicum experiences that include intervention.

 EDU 646Language and Culture w/ Field3